Food Plot 101 | How to Frost Seed Food Plots

 The buck below showed up checking mock scrapes across the entire property in October.
-Eventually as the hunting pressure of surrounding properties, including my own failed attempts had concentrated him to only being caught on one camera, the clover plot.Photo: The target buck showed up, coming from one of the sunny south facing bedding areas working through the staging area clover food plot in order to get to the larger corn fields on the property.
-One of the first, and better daylight images of the buck captured.
+Eventually, as the hunting pressure of surrounding properties, including my own failed attempts had concentrated him to only being caught on one camera, the clover plot.Photo: The target buck showed up, coming from one of the sunny south-facing bedding areas working through the staging area clover food plot in order to get to the larger corn fields on the property.
+One of the first, and better daylight images of the buck was captured.

 Late one afternoon after work, on my way into the stand, I caught him bedded near the high point in the standing corn.
 As he made a break for the thick cover of the ridgeline, he stopped in my corn row at 20 yards for a shot.Photo: Author Weston Schrank pictured with the target buck.